arpiku/kys/docs/notes.md

 Goals for v0.1
-- A command line tool that lists all the available input devices and allow user to select the ones they wish to use for macros.
+~~- A command line tool that lists all the available input devices and allow user to select the ones they wish to use for macros.~~

-- Generating config file for each device, with each input mapped to it's original action, this original action now can be replaced with anything the user wants.
+~~- Generating config (a file containing individual function for each available key press) file for each device.~~